Local and Equal

 • Follow your female councillors on social media.

 • Tweet your councillors to promote the campaign.

 Want to get more involved?

-• Tell us your views by completing our consultation or get in touch with your local Fawcett group to share your experiences.
+• Tell us your views by getting in touch with your local Fawcett group to share your experiences.
 A list of the groups and their contact details can be found here.

 • Why not attend a public council meeting?
 Get clued up on who’s making the decisions that affect local services and developments in your area.

-• Sign up to hear more about the campaign and find out when we have a call to evidence.
+• Sign up to hear more about the campaign and find out when our report is published.

 In the news